devzendo/transputer-emulator/README.md

 Building and Installing
 -----------------------
 The distribution currently builds under the following systems:
-* Mac OSX 'El Capitan' 10.11 (untested on more recent versions)
+* Apple macOS 'El Capitan' 10.11 (untested on more recent versions)
-* Windows 7 (untested on more recent versions especially 10)
+* Windows 10 64-bit (untested on earlier versions e.g. XP, 7, 8, 8.1)
-* CentOS Linux 7.4 Intel x86-64
+* CentOS Linux 7.6 Intel x86-64

-* Raspbian Stretch (ongoing)
+* Raspbian Stretch

 Later I intend to provide builds for:
 * Ubuntu Linux 16.04.4 LTS Intel x86-64

 Prerequisites:
 - All Operating Systems:
   - Mercurial (to download the source).
-I use SourceTree on OSX and Windows, TortoiseHg on Windows, and hg on Linux.
+I use SourceTree on macOS and Windows, TortoiseHg on Windows, and hg on Linux.
   - Git (for CMake to download GoogleTest).
 Command line tool needs to be on the PATH.
   - Python (2.x or 3.x is fine) (required by the GoogleTest build)
   - Java 8 JDK (for Maven).